-PTA 252 - Clinical Internship III
+PTA 254 Clinical Internship III

 This internship provides the final clinical experience.
 The focus of this internship is validation of the level of independence gained in patient care, documentation, and professionalism as a physical therapist assistant student.
 The student will work towards independence in all aspects of the scope of physical therapy practice.
-This internship combines courses PTA 252 and PTA 253 for a full-time 10-week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
-The PTA student will be able to follow the progression from initial contact through discharge with a multitude of different rehabilitation opportunities.
+This internship is a full time 10-week experience to allow the student to establish a comfort level and confidence with the facility, supervising therapist and patients.
+The PTA student will be able to follow the progression from initial evaluation through discharge with a multitude of different rehabilitation opportunities.
+This internship is part 3 of a 3-part internship series.